 The first step in obtaining your uncontested divorce in New York is to prepare the Summons With Notice or Summons and Verified Complaint and make two copies.
 Then, bring it to the County Clerk’s Office where you have to purchase an “index number,” which is just a file number assigned to your divorce, and place it on the Summons With Notice or Summons and Verified Complaint before filing it with the Clerk.

 Next, your spouse has to sign the Affidavit of Defendant.
 You can give this form to your spouse with the Summons With Notice or Summons and Verified Complaint and the Notice of Automatic Orders.
 You should also provide your spouse with a copy of the instructions on how to fill out the Affidavit of Defendant.
-Your spouse has to send the completed form back to you before your case can get placed on the court calendar.
+Your spouse has to send the completed form back to you before the court places your case on the court calendar.
 Once your spouse completes and returns the form to you, you can place your case on the court’s calendar immediately.

-If your spouse doesn’t return the Affidavit of Defendant back to you, you will have to serve your spouse, meaning someone other than you must hand your spouse the papers.
+If your spouse doesn’t return the Affidavit of Defendant to you, you will have to serve your spouse, meaning someone other than you must hand your spouse the papers.
 If you and your spouse have children under age 21 together, you also have to serve a copy of the Child Support Standards Chart.
 Whoever serves your spouse has to fill out an Affidavit of Service.
-If you had to serve your spouse, then you have to wait 40 days from the date your spouse was served to place your case on the court’s calendar.
+Once you serve your spouse, you will have to wait 40 days to place your case on the court’s calendar.

-“Placing your case on the court’s calendar” just means that you get a court date.
-However, in order to get this date, you have to complete the following steps.
+“Placing your case on the court’s calendar” means that you get a court date.
+However, to get this date, you have to complete the following steps.

 First, you have to complete Forms UD-3 through UD-13.
 If you and your spouse have children together under age 18, you also have to complete the Addendum Form 840M.
 You also must complete the Certificate of Dissolution of Marriage, the postcard, and the Divorce and Child Support Summary Form, if applicable.
 Then, you take all of these completed forms, along with a copy of the Summons With Notice or the Summons and Verified Complaint, and file everything at the County Clerk’s Office and pay your filing fee.

-All of the papers will be submitted to the judge.
-The judge will review them and, if approved, the judge will sign the Judgment of Divorce.
+Your next step is to submit all of your paperwork to the judge.
+The judge will review the documents and, if approved, will sign the Judgment of Divorce.
 After the judge signs the Judgment of Divorce, you have to file and enter it in the County Clerk’s Office.
 This process differs depending on the county in which you file, so ask the County Clerk in your county for specific instructions.
-You also have to serve a copy of the signed and entered Judgment of Divorce on your now ex-spouse along with a completed Notice of Entry.
+Lastly, you must serve a copy of the signed and entered Judgment of Divorce on your now ex-spouse along with a completed Notice of Entry.